-Les Roches And Jetex Partner To Launch Exclusive Postgraduate Program In Private Aviation
+LES ROCHES AND JETEX PARTNER TO LAUNCH EXCLUSIVE POSTGRADUATE PROGRAM IN PRIVATE AVIATION

-(MENAFN- GlobeNewsWire - Nasdaq) ABU DHABI, United Arab Emirates, Nov.
-28, 2024 (GLOBE NEWSWIRE) -- Les Roches has partnered with Jetex to launch a one-of-a-kind Postgraduate Program in Private Aviation .
+(MENAFN- Kaizzen Communications) Abu Dhabi, 27th November 2024 – Les Roches has partnered with Jetex to launch a one-of-a-kind Postgraduate Program in Private Aviation.
 This innovative program is crafted to meet the growing demand for highly skilled professionals in the private aviation sector, providing students with a unique opportunity to acquire the expertise required to thrive in this dynamic industry and preparing them for pivotal career roles.

 This collaboration underscores Les Roches' commitment to preparing students for dynamic careers in the luxury travel industry while integrating Jetex’s brand philosophy and operational excellence, highlighting Jetex’s role in shaping the future of executive aviation and paving a new academic pathway for the next generation of private aviation professionals.